Web Front-end Notes - Typescript

 - A class can implement an interface by using

-keyword, while it can not implement a custom type in the early days due to historical reasons. - Interface can also be used to define a function type:
+implementskeyword, while it can not implement a custom type in the early days due to historical reasons. - Interface can also be used to define a function type:

-, but it is more common to use custom type to define function types. - Specify optional properties/parameters/methods by adding
+interface AddFn { (a: number, b: number): number; }, but it is more common to use custom type to define function types. - Specify optional properties/parameters/methods by adding

-. - Interface is purely a development feature for writing better codes.
+?after the property name.
+Default value of optional properties isundefined. - Interface is purely a development feature for writing better codes.

 Type Alias vs. Interfaces